Fast-growing Northern California wildfire forces evacuations

 Photos posted online by the U.S. Forest Service showed bright orange flames in a forest just beyond a truck on a highway, and broad columns of white smoke rising above forests.

-The fire broke out near an exit from Interstate 5, about 30 miles (48 km) north of Redding.
+The fire broke out at mid-day on Wednesday near an exit from Interstate 5, about 30 miles (48 km) north of Redding.
 Its cause was under investigation.

 Reporting by Alex Dobuzinskis; Editing by Bill Tarrant and Peter Cooney